jup-ag/space-station/guides/100-spot/300-dca/100-how-to-create-dca.md

 Now it’s time to decide which tokens you want to allocate and buy.

-1. On the DCA page, upon clicking on the token you want to allocate, a list will open up.
+1. Upon clicking on the token selector to choose what token to allocate and buy, the token list will open up.
-2. Choose your preferred token.
+2. Select the token you want to sell/allocate in the top selector, **“You’re Selling”**.
-3. Repeat the steps to select the token you want to buy.
+3. Select the token you want to buy in the bottom selector, **“You’re Buying”**.

 :::tip **Pro Tip:**
 Choose tokens that align with your investment goals.
 If you’re unsure, start with popular ones like SOL or LSTs (Liquid Staking Tokens) like JupSOL.